liyxbaby/genetics-ml-evolutive/README.md

 # Genetics ML Evolutive
 A library to study evolutive, genetics-based machine learning algorithms in an object-oriented programming paradigm.
-The original project was by anothe
+The original project was by another author, and this is a fork by [liyxbaby](https://github.com/liy